 With the exception of this summer, our Nature Center and offices are open Monday-Friday from 9:30 am-4 pm (may vary subject to staff availability, program schedule and holidays).
 Our trails are open to the public 365 days a year from dawn until dusk for family and individual use.
 Trails and grounds close at sunset.
 There is no cost to visit the grounds.

 Visitors are welcome to explore our grounds, visit our birds of prey and use our playground during daylight hours.
 Please note that access to these areas and some parts of our trails may be limited during Woodcock programming such as field trips, birthday parties and summer camp. *Our playground is temporarily closed per local ordinance.

 Group use of the trails or grounds must be arranged in advance with our office.
 WNC runs programs and events daily that may limit your parking or enjoyment of the area.
 Please contact us to find out the best time for your group visit.

 To help protect the fragile habitats found here and to respect all visitors to Woodcock, recreation on the preserve is limited to hiking and passive activities (bird watching, photography, etc.).
-Biking, horseback riding and the use of motorized vehicles in prohibited.
+Biking, horseback riding and the use of motorized vehicles in prohibited as are hunting, camping and fires.
 While hiking, please stay on the marked trails and do not disturb plants or wildlife.
 Snow shoeing and cross country skiing are welcome in Winter.
 Collecting (flowers, plants, rocks, etc.) is not permitted.

 • Unfamiliar sights, sounds, and smells can disturb even the calmest, friendliest, and best-trained dog, causing them to behave unpredictably and run from their owners.